Best Ginkgo Biloba brand

 - Protection against free radicals (ionized agents which attack healthy brain matter and destroy the cells, slowly robbing a person of their cognitive abilities.)

 - Blockage of platelet activating factors (ie, the agents which cause blood clots)

-Because of Ginko Biloba potential effects on the body, some people are not good candidates for Ginko Biloba.
+Because of Ginkgo Biloba potential effects on the body, some people are not good candidates for Ginkgo Biloba.
 People who should avoid this plant include those with preexisting blood disorders, particularly those taking blood thinners.
-Ginko Biloba is also not recommended for pregnant women, nor anyone taking anti-depressants.
+Ginkgo Biloba is also not recommended for pregnant women, nor anyone taking anti-depressants.

 Potential Side Effects

-Though Ginko Biloba is generally considered to be relatively safe for the majority of the population, it can cause the following side effects:
+Though Ginkgo Biloba is generally considered to be relatively safe for the majority of the population, it can cause the following side effects:

 - Stomach Ache

 If any of these symptoms are experienced whilst consuming Ginkgo Biloba, stop immediately and do not resume.
 Some are more sensitive to Ginkgo Biloba extract than others.